Cancel anytime

 Industry Overview

-The midstream energy sector is driven by production volumes of crude oil, natural gas, and NGLs.
-Demand for energy infrastructure is increasing due to growing energy production and exports.
+The midstream energy sector is driven by the production of oil, natural gas, and NGLs.
+Growth is tied to energy demand and infrastructure development.

 Positioning

-Energy Transfer is a large, diversified midstream company with a significant presence in key shale basins.
-Its size and scale provide a competitive advantage.
+Energy Transfer is a large, diversified midstream company with a significant asset footprint.
+Its size and diversification provide a competitive advantage.

 Total Addressable Market (TAM)

-The global midstream oil and gas market is expected to reach hundreds of billions of USD.
-Energy Transfer's TAM is a portion of this, based on its asset footprint and operational capabilities.
-It is well-positioned to capture a significant share through infrastructure development.
+The global midstream oil and gas market is projected to reach hundreds of billions of dollars.
+Energy Transfer's position allows it to capture a substantial portion of this market through its extensive infrastructure.

 Upturn SWOT Analysis